Ebenezer And The Invisible World: A Dickensian Christmas Metroidvania Adventure

 - Having to pick up items is less than ideal.

-- Buying from the shop isn’t just money, it’s also items that randomly drop.
+- Buying from the shop isn’t just about money; it’s also about items that randomly drop.

-- I lost faith in the saving system working so I will sit at the saving door and do it like 50 times.
+- I lost faith in the saving system working, so I will sit at the saving door and do it 50 times.

 - The map doesn’t fill in with useful information like vendors.